Moneyball’s Paul DePodesta Brings Data Analytics to PDS2017

-We have said this countless times before, pharmacy owners play an unfair game.
-This isn't just a maxim we tout to tug at your emotions.
-This is the core of why we wake up every day and work to champion pharmacy ownership and elevate our position in this perilous game of an industry.
-If you think you're doing okay or getting by just fine, check out some of our pharmacy owners who are nailing Rx profits and winning the game.
+We have said this countless times before; pharmacy owners play an unfair game.
+This isn’t just a maxim we tout to tug at your emotions.
+The unfair game is the core of why we wake up every day to champion pharmacy ownership.
+If you think you’re doing okay or getting by just fine, check out some of our pharmacy owners who are nailing data analytics among other strategies and winning the game.

-Our winning strategy for fast and lasting success is, and always has been, an introspective one.
-Chances are that any deterioration on the outside will indicate a decay within.
-But what do you look at first in your pharmacy?
-Your team, customers, pharmacy data, financial statements, even yourself, should be audited and tested to bat.
+Our winning strategy for lasting success is and always has been, an introspective one.
+The chances are that any deterioration on the outside will indicate a decay within.
+What is the first thing you look at when you start assessing your pharmacy business opportunities?
+Your team, customers, pharmacy data, financial statements, even yourself, should all be audited and tested to bat.

-This is why our 2017 Keynote speaker is so relevant to our cause.
+This is why our PDS2017 Keynote speaker is so relevant to our cause.

-- The idea that volume = profits.
+- The idea that prescription volume equals pharmacy profits.
 Would you rather fill 100 scripts at $5 each or two scripts for $250?

 - The tools of the trade.
 Would you rather keep guessing at who your best customers are or experience tools that will revolutionize the way you visualize your data to target your plan?